TKlamp/Data-Logging-Tutorial/README.md

        # Lux multiples: 1
        ------------------------------------------------------------
     ```
-    > What happens if I missed the 10s window or run them in the wrong order?
+    > What happens if I missed the 10s window or run steps in the wrong order?
-    Stop python script if it is running with `ctrl + c`.
+    > Stop python script if it is running with `ctrl + c`.
 On tester, exit data transfer popup window.
-Then repeat step 4.
+Repeat step 4.

 ## Troubleshooting